gwilku/jscan-docs/dodge/ram.rst

 Tire Size Change
 ================

+In newer RAM models:

+ - Change the tire size as usual
+ - Turn the key to OFF
+ - Turn the Key to RUN again (don't start the engine)
-In newer RAM models run ABS Static Init after changing the tire size.
+ - Connect and run ABS Static Init

 Failing to do that will result in an ABS error.

 If the above doesn't remove the errors, you might need to go to Adaptations > Radio Frequency Hub and run RFH Replace procedure (requires PIN).